There is a wide range of home gyms available on the market so choosing the right one for your needs could be challenging.

 The Bowflex PR3000 is a relatively more condensed version of the machines put forth by Bowflex.
-The machine gets it compact shape from having no bench.
+The machine gets its compact shape from having no bench.

 The model allows the purchaser to perform a total of 50 different kinds of exercise.
-Along with the machine come a set of extra workout manual and an all access to the Bowflex’s Full Body Plan, this is their online workout addendum.
+Along with the machine comes a set of extra workout manual and all access to Bowflex’s Full Body Plan, this is their online workout addendum.

 The Blaze differs from the PR3000 with its mere addition of a bench that can be folded down or kept up during a workout session.

 The addition of the bench allows for an additional 10 exercises to be performed on the machine bringing the total number of exercises up to 60.
 The exercises are also more inclusive as the bench allows you to do exercise that involves one being on their back.